 Under these grim circumstances, it may seem like a frivolous exercise to ask companies to hire more women and pay them equitably, to make LGBTQ employees, people with special abilities or from all generations feel included in the workplace, to reduce the use of plastic and carbon emissions, to recycle and reuse more and to invest in local communities, when more and more people are getting out of work, and covid-19 is disrupting everybody’s lives.
 After all, these things are all “nice to have”, aren’t they?

 I don’t think so, I think they are imperatives.
 Having socially responsible companies is a must, even more so in today’s turbulent days.
 Having companies who care about their employees and have a diverse workforce in which everybody feels included also is a must.

 As Kal clearly illustrates in the vignette above, if we think the Covid-19 pandemic is a big crisis, and it certainly is, wait for Climate Change to fully materialize in all its might, and we will really see what it is like to have our world changed beyond recognition.

 This is a good respite for the planet, but it’s not enough, and it will not stop or slow down significantly the warming, so we need to continue working to reduce, permanently and structurally, our carbon emissions.
 All of us, as citizens, have an important role to play here, but so do the companies and governments of the world.

 It is the same with other problems we as a society are facing: companies have the responsibility to help combat them.
 As I already explained elsewhere, companies exist to make money for their shareholders but also to have a positive impact on society and take care of their employees and consumers.
-I believe that the companies who understand this and act with a clear purpose that goes beyond their bottom line will come out the other side of this crisis much stronger and will have better probabilities to succeed.
+I believe that the companies who understand this and act with a clear purpose that goes beyond their bottom line will come out the other side of this crisis much stronger and will have a better probability of succeeding.